chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 ```

 - The first command will take the backup at the mount file system.
 You can get the mount path from the file `/hab/a2_deploy_workspace/a2ha.rb`
-- The second command will create the bootstrap bundle, which we need to copy all the frontend nodes of Automate HA cluster.
+- The second command will create the bootstrap bundle, which needed to copy all the frontend nodes of Automate HA cluster.
-- Once the backup is completed successfully, please save the backup Id.
+- Once the backup is completed successfully, save the backup Id.
 For example: `20210622065515`.

 2. Detach the File system from the old A2HA cluster.